jfloff/mac-developer-setup/shell.md

 ### iTerm
 If you're still using Terminal, stop it.
 Right now.
 Just close it, remove the shortcuts and do yourself a favour: install **[iTerm2](https://www.iterm2.com/)**.
 Future you will thank both you and me.

-#### Dropdown from the top
+#### Terminal Drop down

-iTerm 2 has a feature where you can make the terminal drop down from the top of the screen with just a key press.
+iTerm 2 has a very useful and timesaving feature where you can make the terminal dropdown from the top of the screen with just a key press.
 Very useful if you need access to the terminal quickly, and don’t want to alt + tab to eternity.

+To enable this, go to *iTerm > Preferences > Profiles - Default > Window*, here you should see a dropdown menu called ‘Style’.
+Choose ‘Top of screen’ in the dropdown.
+Also, you might wan’t to set the transparency as I’ve done.
+It just helps a bit to be able to see what’s behind.
+Play around with it.

+Next, set the global hot key for bringing up the terminal window.
+This is done in iTerm > Preferences > Keys (NOT the ‘Keys’ tab under ‘profiles’) and then tick off ‘Show/hide iTerm2 with a system-wide hotkey’

 #### Colors Settings